Baghdad derbies: 1974–1984: Al-Talaba and Al-Zawraa emergence

-In August 1974, the Iraq Football Association decided to form the Iraqi Premier League, the country's first nationwide league of clubs.
+In August 1974, the Iraq Football Association decided to form the Iraqi National Clubs League, later known as the Iraqi Premier League and now known as the Iraq Stars League, the country's first nationwide league of clubs.
 The very first season of the Premier League in 1974–75 was won by Al-Quwa Al-Jawiya (under the name Al-Tayaran), while Al-Shorta finished in fifth.
-Meanwhile, the 1974–75 Iraq Division One (the second-tier of Iraqi football) was won by Al-Zawraa with Al-Jamiea finishing second, thus both sides were promoted to the Premier League for the 1975–76 season.
-In 1977, Al-Talaba were founded and less than a year later they merged with Al-Jamiea.
-Since then, the four teams have been ever-present in the Premier League and have never been relegated (Al-Quwa Al-Jawiya and Al-Shorta remain the only two teams to have played in every single season of the Iraqi Premier League).
+Meanwhile, Al-Zawraa won the 1974–75 second-tier title and were promoted to the Premier League along with Al-Jamiea (now known as Al-Talaba) for the 1975–76 season.
+Since then, the four teams have been ever-present in the Stars League and have never been relegated (Al-Quwa Al-Jawiya and Al-Shorta remain the only two teams to have played in every single season of the Iraq Stars League).

-Despite being newly promoted, Al-Zawraa became one of the strongest clubs in Iraq, as the runners-up of the league in the 1974–75 season (Al-Naqil) dissolved due to financial problems and their players joined Al-Zawraa.
-In their first season in the top-flight, Al-Zawraa won the league and also won the first edition of the FA Cup, becoming Iraq's first national Double winners.
-They went on to win the league title undefeated in both the 1976–77 and 1978–79 seasons, winning the Double again in the latter campaign.
+Despite being newly promoted, Al-Zawraa became one of the strongest clubs in Iraq, because another club named Al-Naqil (the runners-up of the league in the 1974–75 season) dissolved due to financial problems and their players joined Al-Zawraa.
+In their first season in the top-flight, Al-Zawraa won the league and also won the FA Cup, becoming Iraq's first national double winners.
+They went on to win the league title undefeated in both the 1976–77 and 1978–79 seasons, winning the double again in the latter campaign.
 Al-Shorta won the 1979–80 title and Al-Talaba were crowned champions in the 1980–81 season, meaning that after seven seasons of the Premier League era, all four teams had won the league title.
 Al-Talaba went on to retain their title, with Al-Zawraa winning a further two FA Cups and Al-Shorta becoming the first ever winners of the Arab Club Champions Cup as the four clubs continued to achieve major honours.